 Automation is the market demand.
-WordPress started thinking about sophisticated automation between web browsers and web servers a long time ago.
+WordPress started thinking about sophisticated automation between web browsers and servers long ago.

-With WordPress 3.6, HeartBeat API was introduced to communicate between a web browser and a web server in a better way.
+With WordPress 3.6, HeartBeat API was introduced to better communicate between web browsers and servers.

 Heartbeat API brought a much-needed opportunity for plugin developers to quickly connect to a web server using the API.

-It made their life much easy as they no longer need to write thousands of lines of code to connect to web servers.
+It made their life much easier as they no longer needed to write thousands of lines of code to connect to web servers.
 Instead, they have to use heartbeat API to connect.

-Though heartbeat API brought many useful features, it may also slow down your website.
+Though heartbeat API has many useful features, it may also slow down your website.
 This is due to the excessive API calls that the heartbeat API makes to a web server.

 What Is Heartbeat API

-As the name suggests, Heartbeat API is a communication protocol between a web browser and a web server.
+As the name suggests, Heartbeat API is a communication protocol between web browsers and servers.
 It uses AJAX calls to communicate.

 If so many plugins are using heartbeat API, a huge number of AJAX calls will be made to the web server.
-This in turn slows down the website loading speed.
+This, in turn, slows down the website’s loading speed.

-Well, Heartbeat API comes with some exciting features that many end users may find very useful.
+Heartbeat API has some exciting features that many end users may find very useful.

 Below are a couple of features that heartbeat API offers.